garrandall/popular-music-data/tracks/homely-girl-the-chi-lites.md

 It must have broke your poor little heart
 When the boys used to say
 You looked better in the dark
-Ooh but now they'd give all they learnt in school
+Oh but now they'd give all they learnt in school
 To be somewhere in the dark with you
 (Oh yes they would)

 You know the teacher would ask the questions
 And you, would always raise your hand
-Ooh but somehow you never got your turn
+Oh but somehow you never got your turn
 And my eyes would fill with water, inside I'd burn
 (Oh yes I did)